SGDInstitute/apollo/content/collections/pages/sgdinstitute/consulting.md

         content:
           -
             type: text
             text: 'We work with your group to think about key questions, stakeholders and other essential considerations for your project or program.
 Then, we help you determine how to implement your plan.
-Through consulting, we connect with you/your group over the course of a project or program timeline to support you in executing your vision and meeting your unique needs. '
+Through consulting, we connect with you and/or your group over the course of a project or program timeline to support you in executing your vision and meeting your unique needs. '
       -
         type: paragraph
         attrs: